OPSORO/OS/readme.md

 OnoSW is the software framework for [social robot Ono](http://www.industrialdesigncenter.be/ono/), to be used in conjunction with [Ono2](https://github.com/cesarvandevelde/Ono2) and [OnoHAT](https://github.com/cesarvandevelde/OnoHAT).

 # Hardware Requirements
-- Raspberry Pi model B+ (RPi 2 model B should also work)
+- Raspberry Pi 1 model B+ | Raspberry Pi 2 model B | Raspberry Pi 3
 - [OnoHAT](https://github.com/cesarvandevelde/OnoHAT)
 - WiFi dongle that supports AP-mode (e.g. [WiPi](http://be.farnell.com/element14/wipi/dongle-wifi-usb-for-raspberry/dp/2133900?ost=wipi&categoryId=700000005571))
 - Separate power supplies for logic (5V 2A) and servos (5V 10A), these can be connected directly to the OnoHAT

 # Installation
 1. Start with a fresh Raspbian install
-2. Downgrade kernel to pre-3.18.
-This workaround is needed because more recent kernels use device tree, which causes timeout errors on the I2C bus.
-I have not found a better solution yet, unfortunately.

-    ```
-    sudo rpi-update f74b92120e0d469fc5c2dc85b2b5718d877e1cbb
-    ```
-3. Copy the contents the folder /OnoSW/ to /home/pi/OnoSW/
+2. Copy the contents the folder /OnoSW/ to /home/pi/OnoSW/
+3. Copy the contents the folder /Scripts/ to /home/pi/Scripts/
 4. Update your system

     ```